Kenneth E. Bentsen, Jr. - President and CEO

 Prior to his service in Congress, Mr. Bentsen was an investment banker at both a major Wall Street firm and a large regional firm, where he specialized in municipal and mortgage finance.

-Anaias (Andy) Blocker - Executive Vice President, Public Policy & Advocacy
+Ananias (Andy) Blocker - Executive Vice President, Public Policy & Advocacy

 Mr. Blocker is the Executive Vice President of Public Policy & Advocacy for SIFMA.
 In this capacity, Mr. Blocker leads a team who engage with lawmakers and regulators on international, federal and state issues impacting the financial services industry.

-Mr. Blocker holds an undergraduate degree in economics from Harvard University and an MBA from Georgetown University’s McDonough School of Business.
+Mr. Blocker holds an undergraduate degree in Economics from Harvard University and an MBA from Georgetown University’s McDonough School of Business.

 Cheryl Crispen - Executive Vice President, Communications and Marketing